flenniken/collections/docs/collection-maker.md

 You run the maker command to create the collection's local image folder from the folder of images.
 It creates a cjson file with the images width, height, size and other information.
-It creates empty titles and descriptions and order of the images is arbitrary.
+It creates empty titles and descriptions and sets an arbitrary images order.
 You will fill in this information later.

 Run the command and specify the folder: